Shaken, not Stirred!

 Fun fact: Ejaculation and orgasm in men are actually two different actions.
 One (ejaculation) is a biological response that tends to occur after orgasm (though can sometimes occur without it) whereas the other (orgasm) is an action felt heavily in the brain with various other physical and psychological benefits.

-Because of this, it is entirely possible for men to train themselves to have multiple orgasms by detaching the physical act of ejaculation with the much more complex action or orgasm.
+Because of this, it is entirely possible for men to train themselves to have multiple orgasms by detaching the physical act of ejaculation with a much more complex action or orgasm.

 Of course, this takes a lot of practice but the results are typically worth it.